“In the kitchen, wrist twistin’ like a stir fry”

 Listen to the More Recipes About Music & Food Spotify Playlist

-Migas is a Mexican dish consisting of corn tortilla strips fried on a pan or griddle until almost crispy, to which eggs are then added to create a scrambled egg/fried tortilla mixture.
+Migas is a dish consisting of corn tortilla strips fried on a pan or griddle until crispy, to which eggs are then added to create a scrambled egg & fried tortilla synergy.
 The Tex-Mex variation adds onions, peppers, cheese, and salsa or pico de gallo.

 Migos is a Lawrenceville, Georgia group consisting of the rappers Quavo, Offset, and Takeoff.